enkyuan/enkyuan/README.md

 ### About

-Currently majoring in Computer Science at UT Dallas.
-My primary focuses (as of late) -- learning system design, advanced maths, and CS.
+Currently majoring in Computer Engineering @Purdue Unviversity.
+My primary focuses (as of late) -- system design, advanced maths, and building readspace.

 <!--START_SECTION:waka-->